Last Updated on

 Data driven insights

-Crunching data is a big part of analysing and improving customer loyalty.
+Crunching data is a big part of analysing and improving the cost of loyalty programme.
 As such, brands need an explorative modelling method with which to analyse data in order to gain insights which are actionable.

 Coffee Chain, Costa, uses RFM (Recency, Frequency, Monetary Value) in order to understand its customers.
 This model harnesses data from its loyalty programme and analyses key customer segments – not just transactions.
 This allows Costa to then target different customers in different ways in order to forge a more personal and, longer term relationship.